 Generally, the Snowmobile & ATV Law disallows operation of OHVs on streets and highways (§7721).
 However, the Pennsylvania Department of Transportation (DOT) - or local authorities - may designate roads exclusively for OHVs, or for shared use (§7722).
-Such roads must be appropriately posted and, if managed by DCNR, barricaded (17 Pa.
+Such roads must be appropriately posted and, if designated exclusively for ATVs or snowmobiles, barricaded (17 Pa.
 Code §51.82).
 The Commonwealth (or any political subdivision) assumes no liability "as a result of designating any highway, road or street as...an ATV road" (§7722).